it3xl/WPF-app-Single-Instance-in-one-line-of-code/README.md

 * Add the following code to your App.xaml.cs or to a main window of your WPF app.

-To have one instance per user Windows session:
+To have a single instance per user's Windows session:

     WpfSingleInstance.Make("MyWpfApplication");

 To have one instance per machine:

-    WpfSingleInstance.Make("MyWpfApplication", false);
+    WpfSingleInstance.Make("MyWpfApplication", uniqPerUser: false);

 * Add to your project this modest CSharp file [WpfSingleInstance.cs](https://github.com/it3xl/WPF-app-Single-Instance-in-one-line-of-code/blob/master/WpfSingleInstanceByEventWaitHandle/WpfSingleInstance.cs) or entire code from it.

+## Example

+This repository contains a small WPF-application.
+You can build and run it to give it a try.

 ## Differences from MS solution